synthorlando/hyfetch/README.md

 A: Most likely, the `stdout` detection is set to auto and is removing the ascii art and colors.
 To change this, you can: set `args` in your hyfetch.json to `"--stdout=off"`, add `--stdout=off` to the `neowofetch` command in your motd script, or set the option in $HOME/.config/(neofetch|neowofetch)/config.conf to off.

+#### Q: How can I run HyFetch on Windows?

+A: Install Python > 3.7 and Git > 2.42.0 first.
+Then, either open Git Bash terminal or install a terminal emulator that can display RGB colors (the default Windows cmd.exe cannot, but the new [Windows Terminal](https://apps.microsoft.com/detail/9N0DX20HK701?hl=en-US&gl=US) can).
+Then, run `pip install hyfetch` and run `hyfetch`.

 ## Contributing